chunweiz/CCUX/doc/module.md

 ## Module folder

 ### Module folder name ###
-Module folder is the place where you are going to keep all content for your module.
+Module folder is the place where you are going to keep the content for your module.
 The folder name starts with `ZEMOD_` follows by a `module initial`.
-The module folder name is consistent across the Git repository, Eclipse project and SAPUI5 ABAP repository.
+The module folder name needs to be consistent across the Git repository, Eclipse project and SAPUI5 ABAP repository.

 ##